rizzabh-x/Authorization_service/README.md

 - 🔐 JWT-based authentication and authorization
 - 👥 User roles and permissions (Admin/User/etc.)
 - 🧾 Secure login and signup endpoints
-- 🔄 Token refresh support (optional)
-- 💾 MongoDB integration via Mongoose
+- 💾 SQL as database
 - 📦 Modular codebase for scalability
 - 🛡️ Middleware for protected routes